weissec/Subscoper/README.md

 # subscoper
-Bash wrapper that search a list of targets for the presence of subdomains.
+Bash wrapper that searches a list of targets for related subdomains.